dealii/dealii/README.md

 For the impatient:
 ------------------

 Let's say you've unpacked the .tar.gz file into a directory /path/to/dealii/sources.
-Then configure, compile, and install the deal.II library with:
+Then configure, compile, and install the deal.III library with:

     $ mkdir build
     $ cd build